akrags1602/Heart_Disease_Predictor/README.md

 I developed a Logistic Regression, Random Forest and Gradient Boosting model and compared the recall of every model to decide which model is ideal in predicting heart disease suffrage

 I also developed a few visualizations as an initial exploratory data analysis.
 The dataset was taken from Kaggle.
+Python was used for data visualization model building and testing.
+I used the sklearn library to split the dataset into training and testing sets , the ML Model libraries like RandomForestClassifier(), GradientBoostingClassifier() and LogisticRegression() to build the models.
+From sklearn.metrics, I utilized auc_score, precision, recall, classification report and confusion matrix to estimate/quantify model performance